-For example, a director must disclose his or her financial interest,2 or the financial interest of any member of his or her immediate family, or any of his or her business associates3 in any transaction being considered by the Board.
+For example, a director must disclose his or her financial interest, or the financial interest of any member of his or her immediate family, or any of his or her business associates in any transaction being considered by the Board.
 In addition, directors must disclose information regarding their financial interests in organizations doing business with the Corporation.

 The Nominating and Corporate Governance Committee Chair or member of the Nominating and Corporate Governance Committee who receives such a disclosure shall notify the General Counsel of the Corporation (the "General Counsel") or his/her designee.
 The Nominating and Corporate Governance Committee shall consider the issue, with the advice of counsel if appropriate, and take further action as necessary, consistent with the duties and responsibilities provided in the Nominating and Corporate Governance Committee Charter.
-Directors also are required to comply with the Corporation's procedures for the review, approval, or ratification of related person transactions.